ewpratten/webpack-app-base/README.md

-# webpack-app-base
+# homebase
-My template repo for building webpack apps
+A webapp for tracking meeting participants